abeschneider/stem/docs/source/intro.rst

 There are many uses for a Tensor library.
 STEM isn't trying to create an all encompassing framework.
 Instead its goal is to provide a basis on which many other libraries can be written against.

-Thus, STEM is not attempting to create a graphing library, Machine Learning library (though that is being written in conjunction to STEM), or an automatic differentiation library.
-These

 Why Swift?
 ----------
 While Swift is still a new language, it has many qualities that make it great for Machine Learning: